BasakGuney/SCSI-and-NVMe-Disk-Incompatibility/README.md

 ```bash
 df -h
 ```
-Run the command above to check your root filesyste's size.
+Run the command above to check your root filesystem's size.
 You can compare it after extending the filesystem.
 <br>

 ```bash